pulilab/vue-qr-reader/README.md

 # vue-qr-reader
   > A vue web component to scan QR

-See the [docs](https://pulilab.github.io/vue-qr-reader/) for more info and demo
+See the [docs](https://pulilab.github.io/vue-qr-reader/) for a demo and further information.

 ## Features
   - Highly customizable
   - Support continuos scanning
   - All modern browser support
-  - IOS 11 and above support
+  - iOS 11 and above support

 ## Dependencies